 “Hello, how can I help you?”

-I was mystified but before she could notice, I lied and said, Oh I’m sorry I must have the wrong address!
+I was mystified but before she could notice, I lied and said, “Oh I’m sorry I must have the wrong address!”

 “Sure, no problem have a good one,” she spoke.

 The only explanation I could find to this was that Hecate wiped out her memory.
 She seemed as nice as the first time I met them but what about Claudia?